-In the beginning of April 2019 after I explored all the cenotes around Valladolid, I took a bus from Valladolid to Merida on a Sunday afternoon.
+After I explored all the cenotes around Valladolid, I took a bus from Valladolid to Merida on a Sunday afternoon.
 Upon arrival I walked from the ADO bus terminal to the main square.
 I had booked an Airbnb for two nights around there.
 As usual I had no plan and at that time I didn’t know how long I would stay in Merida Mexico.

 When I reached the main square it was really busy and I thought there was a festival going on.
 Still with my big ass suitcase in my hand I made my way through the mass.
 It was a funny sight as this tall Dutchman with a huge suitcase suddenly got a little too much attention.

 I felt completely ok though as people were just surprised why I was having my suitcase with me.
 I explained them I just arrived and they all smiled.
 Go drop your suitcase and come dance is what they all said.
 It was this warm welcome that made me fall in love with Merida Mexico straight away…

 Merida is not one of those mass tourist destinations in Yucatan peninsula, but one of the more authentic places to visit in Yucatan and exactly that is why I had decided to travel to Merida.
 On the Yucatan Peninsula I already went off the beaten path when I traveled to Rio Lagartos, Costa Maya Mahahual and visited Isla Holbox.